playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 </cards-list>
 ```

 Anyone with a sense of design might be cringing about now.
 Grey on grey?
 On cards?
-Yucky!
+Yuck!
 Let's make those cards have some white backgrounds.

 This might seem like a trivial task to anyone assuming that these components are built-in HTML elements, of course a CSS stylesheet like so would apply: